PrivateGER/Paktum/README.md

 It uses Meilisearch as search backend and reads the PHash groups from the Redis server.

+## GraphQL
+There's a full-featured GraphQL API included.
+This is the preferred API.

+You can check the schema in [this file](graph/schema.graphqls) or simply check the landing page of Paktum for a full-featured GraphQL code editor.

 ## REST API
+USE THE GRAPHQL API INSTEAD.
+This will *work*, but you shouldn't be using it.
+GraphQL is a lot more handy.

 ### /api/search?query={tags}&limit={limit}
 Request Method: GET